I. What kinds of Personal Data we collect

 We may disclose Personal Data to our vendors, suppliers and other third-parties insofar as reasonably necessary for you to get the full benefits of our service.

-Financial transactions relating to our website and services may be handled by our payment services providers.
+Financial transactions relating to our website and services may be handled by our payment services providers, Authorize.net.
 We will share transaction data with our payment services providers only to the extent necessary for the purposes of processing your payments, refunding such payments and dealing with complaints and queries relating to such payments and refunds.
+You can find information about the payment services providers’ privacy policies and practices www.authorize.net.

 In addition to the specific disclosures of Personal Data set out in this Section V, we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
 We may also disclose your personal data where such disclosure is necessary for the establishment, exercise or defense of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.